-Add a cup of apple cider vinegar to your bath, and soak for 10 minutes to eliminate discomfort from sunburn.
+Add 1 cup of apple cider vinegar to your bath, and soak for 10 minutes to eliminate discomfort from sunburn.

-6. Apple cider vinegar can be used as a natural aftershave.
+6. ACV can be used as a natural aftershave.

 Fill a bottle with equal parts apple cider vinegar and water, and shake before applying to the face.